CarstenCarsten/sdnd-project-1/README.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I applied a gaussian blur to the picture to smooth out small image imperfections, and other extreme image values.
 After that the canny algorithm was applied to find the edges in the picture.
 Next, I extracted the lower half of the picture, where the road normaly should be.
-This helps in removing edges from the picture, that are not the lane lines.
+This helps in removing edges from the picture that are not the lane lines.
 Now I used the hough_lines algorithm to find long lines in the edges of the picture.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by: